-Why Sri Sri Ravi Shankar wants your voter ID card number
+Sri Sri Ravi Shankar wants to know everything about your voting preferences, even your voter ID card number.
+But why?

 Gurudev, as Sri Sri is called by his followers, has asked the foundation's teachers and volunteers to survey a hundred people each using a 'Happiness Survey’.
 The survey starts with a profound question: 'Are you happy in life?'
 But it soon moves to mundane ones on corruption and price rise.
 It asks you to rate the economic situation in the country, reveal the single most important criteria for you when you vote in 2014, and share what do you believe could bring in the maximum change in the country: existing ruling party, another national party, or a newly formed party?